minagawah/face-detection-sample/README.md

 **Then, came [React Hooks!!!!!!!](https://reactjs.org/docs/hooks-intro.html)**
 I mean, think about it.
-You have no idea how long I've waited for major front-end frameworks to support FP in production.
+You have no idea how long I've waited for major front-end frameworks to support FP in production,
+and at the same time simplifying the code sctuctures.
-I am glad that I was born into this age...
+I am so glad that I was born into this age....